You may wish to see an introductory page with a map of the walls first.

 Archaeological Museum of Istanbul: one of the chains (below) which closed the Golden Horn and (above) a modern painting showing that in 1453 chains were placed between the maritime walls of Constantinople (left) and those of Galata (right)

-Byron - Childe Harolde - Canto IV - Stanza 11 (written after the fall of the Republic of Venice in 1797)
+Lord Byron - Childe Harolde - Canto IV - Stanza 11 (written after the fall of the Republic of Venice in 1797)

 Aya (left) and Cibali (right) Kapi, gates on the Golden Horn.
 The latter is associated with Cebe Ali Bey who entered the city through this gate, but it is best known for the "balik" (fish) restaurants in its proximity

 In 1453 the Ottomans managed to transport some ships overland from the Bosporus to the Golden Horn forcing the defenders to spread themselves out on a longer line.
 After the conquest of Constantinople the Ottomans gradually wiped out the Genoese and Venetian bases in the Aegean and Black Seas.
-Eventually the protection of the city from naval attacks relied on a series of fortresses on the Dardanelles.
+Eventually the protection of the city from naval attacks relied on a series of fortresses on the Bosporus and the Dardanelles.
 The walls on the Golden Horn fell into abandonment and the few sections still standing in the XIXth century were demolished to open a large road.
 The gates were generally small, but one of them near the Palace of Blachernae was decorated with reliefs, one of which can be seen at the Archaeological Museum of Istanbul.

 Topkapi Sarayi included some pavilions built right on the edge of the sea walls.
 In the XIXth century the Sultans moved their residence to Dolmabahce Sarayi on the Bosporus and the decision had an impact on the maintenance of their old palace.
 The Pearl Pavilion was so named after the inside decoration of its dome.
 It projected over the walls thanks to a series of arches which are the only remaining evidence of its location.
 It was designed in 1591 by Davut Aga and it was so praised by Sultan Murat III that he decided to spend his last days there.